 The redundant paths implemented on a network enable the transmission of the data packet over another alternative cable in the event of failure of a cable used for data transmission.

-What is Network Redundancy in Networking?
+What is Network Redundancy?

 A large corporate network is always required to provide continuity.
 By ensuring network success in a large corporation, it means that the institution can always serve its customers.
 If a corporate network is not well designed, it will face constant faults.